-Low-level concerns about a member of staff should be reported immediately to the DSL/Head of School.
+Low-level concerns about a member of staff should be reported immediately to the DSL/Headteacher.
 If the concern is reported to the DSL, the CEO should ultimately be informed and make any final decisions on how to respond.
 Where the concern is about the DSL it should be reported to the CEO and where it is about the CEO it should be reported to the chair of the Trustees.

 Low-level concerns about a supply teacher or contractor should be reported as above.

-The DSL/Head of School will notify the employer so that any patterns of inappropriate behaviour can be identified.
+The DSL/Headteacher will notify the employer so that any patterns of inappropriate behaviour can be identified.